-We use Big Idea just to differentiate paragraph main ideas from passage-wide Big Ideas.
+We use Big Idea just to differentiate paragraph Main Ideas from passage-wide Big Ideas.
 However, everywhere else and on the GRE, main idea will typically refer to the passage.

 An author can’t make such an argument without substantial support.
-This means that the argument must contain the elements of persuasion:
+This means that the argument must contain elements of persuasion:

 - Refutation of possible rebuttals

 Look out for all of these when reading an essay.
 They’ll all revolve around the Big Idea.

 Slam-on-the-Brakes Language signals that you should slow down your reading pace and start reading very closely.
 There is a good chance the author is about to reveal a central point and his opinion.
 It is like when the needle starts jittering during a lie detector test.